buccancs/gsr_rgbt_project/README.md

 - **scripts/**: Contains the high-level scripts for training, inference, and evaluation.

+### Proposed Improved Architecture

+For future development, an improved architecture has been proposed to better organize the codebase and improve maintainability.
+See [src/ARCHITECTURE.md](src/ARCHITECTURE.md) for details.

 ## Setup and Installation

 Follow these steps to set up the project environment.